 The best meat to use is of course meat from an organic farm

 What are the nutrients in the bones

 There are several beneficial nutrients that we can get from the bones and will be collected in the bone broth.

-- Chondroitin sulfate will in combination with glucosamine keep your joint healthy.
-It also showed in studies that it support your cardiovascular health and is great for you skin, and bones.
+- Chondroitin sulfate will in combination with glucosamine keep your joints healthy.
+It also showed in studies that it supports your cardiovascular health and is great for your skin, and bones.
 It all helps you maintain your cholesterol levels.